AaronDV17/flash-card-ui/README.md

 # Flashcard Program w/ Tkinter GUI
-Default CSV included demos french to english word translations
+Default CSV data represents french to english translation for words the user intends to learn